pedrolemos4/LAPR2/docs/UC6 - Check performance indicators/UC6_CheckPerformanceIndicators.md

 #### Main success scenario (or basic flow)

 1. The administrator begins to analyze the statistics describing the performance of all freelancers.
+2. The system aks for one option (see the statistics of one freelancer or of all freelancers)
+3. The administrator chooses one option.
-2. The system presents the statistics and the probability that the sample mean is higher than 3 hours, validates and asks for confirmation.
+4. The system calculates and presents the statistics describing the performance of the freelancer and asks for confirmation.
-3. The administrator confirms.
+5. The administrator confirms.
-4. The system informs the administrator of the success of the operation.
+6. The system informs the administrator of the success of the operation.

 #### Extensions (or alternative flows)